BDC Hamburger Icon

 Women’s entrepreneurship and social media

 Women all over the world are realizing their true potential for several reasons.
-Social media allows female entrepreneurs to connect not only with other women who are building businesses, but also with their ideal customers, who are often women as well.
-[Read related article: 5 Feminine Traits That Make Leaders Great]
+Social media allows female entrepreneurs to connect not only with other women who are building businesses but also with their ideal customers, who are often women as well.
+[Related article: 5 Feminine Traits That Make Leaders Great]

 Because the internet has made entrepreneurship accessible for millions of women worldwide, we’re seeing a welcome surge in women-owned businesses globally.
 Unique pandemic circumstances encouraged women to start 49 percent of new companies in 2021, up from 28 percent in 2019, as reported by Gusto.
 While not all of these businesses will succeed over the long term, many women are creating sustainable enterprises that continue to grow.

 Looking closer to home at the rates of women’s entrepreneurship in the United States, it’s clear that women are gradually stepping into their power as the culture shifts to be more inclusive.
-In 2020, women owned nearly 13 million businesses, according to the National Women’s Council.
+According to the 2024 Impact of Women-Owned Businesses report, women owned more than 14 million businesses, employed 12.2 million people and generated $2.7 trillion in revenue.
 That’s huge, especially considering that in 1972, only 402,000 U.S. businesses were owned by women.

 How women use social media to grow their businesses

 Social media is a key tool for female entrepreneurs for many reasons.
 First of all, it’s affordable.
-Women can organically reach their target audience and find new clients or customers on some social media platforms without paying for expensive ad campaigns.
+Women can organically reach and identify their target audience on some social media platforms without paying for expensive ad campaigns.

 • Connection and engagement: Use social media to connect with your ideal customers.
 You can engage with your audience directly, solicit their feedback and get to know them.

 • Customer service: Social media allows you to respond quickly to customers’ complaints, questions and feedback.
-Good customer service over social media can sometimes even turn a bad situation into a good one.
+Excellent customer service over social media can sometimes even turn a bad situation into a good one.

 • Advertising: Many social media platforms offer inexpensive advertising options that can be very effective.